hvelab/building-websites-with-gitlab-es/README.md

 # Building Websites with Jekyll and GitHub/GitLab

-Lesson material.
+Lesson material, the rendered lesson is hosted [here](https://grp-bio-it-workshops.embl-community.io/building-websites-with-gitlab).

 ## Maintainer(s)

 Current maintainer of this lesson is

-* Toby Hodges
+* Lisanna Paladin

 ## Authors